1998v7/Self-Filtering/README.md

 `k`  denotes memory bank size.
 It can be set as `[2,3,4]`

-`T`  denotes threshold in confident penalty.
+`T`  denotes threshold in confidence penalty.
 For all experiment, we set it as `0.2`

 ### Others